Preload vs Prefetch for Video and Image Assets

 Dynamic Hint Orchestration

 Static hints become inefficient when media depends on runtime state.
 Pairing prefetch with Advanced IntersectionObserver Patterns for Media enables predictive fetching without blocking the main thread.
-Always validate hint support before DOM injection:

-function injectMediaHint(href, type, rel = 'prefetch') {
+function injectMediaHint(href, mimeType, rel = 'prefetch') {

 if (!('relList' in HTMLLinkElement.prototype)) return;